Tutorial: Generate a software bill of materials with GitLab package registry

 DifferencesDependency listSBOM

-ScopeShows dependencies for individual projects.Creates an inventory of all packages published across your group.
+ScopeShows dependencies for individual projects or groups.Creates an inventory of all packages published across your group.

 DirectionTracks what your projects depend on (incoming dependencies).Tracks what your group publishes (outgoing packages).